edwardsj9090/firefly-iii-automation/README.md

 # firefly-iii install
 This script assumes you are running a flavor of Linux that includes apt package manager.

-NOTE: For Debian, you may have to add the third party sury repo to get the php packages.
+**NOTE FOR DEBIAN USERS:** You may have to add the third party sury repo to get the php packages.

 `sudo apt update`